-Certain employees (i.e., physical education teachers and coaches) who are involved in physical activities for students must maintain and submit to the Human Resources department proof of current certification in first aid, cardiopulmonary resuscitation (CPR), and the use of an automated external defibrillator (AED).
+Certain employees (i.e. physical education teachers and coaches) who are involved in physical activities for students must maintain and submit to the HR Compliance and Risk Management Department at hrcompliancesupport@ideapublicschools.org proof of current certification in first aid, cardiopulmonary resuscitation (CPR), and the use of an automated external defibrillator (AED).
 Certification must be issued by the American Red Cross, the American Heart Association, or another organization that provides equivalent training and certification.
-IDEA will also train staff on certain health and safety matters discussed in Chapter 38 of the Texas Education Code.
-Employees subject to this requirement must submit their certification to the Human Resources Compliance and Risk Management Department at the start of each school year and each time the employee is re-certified.
+Employees subject to this requirement must submit their certification to the Human Resources department at the start of each school year and each time the employee is re-certified.

-2.16 Name and Address Change
+2.15 Name and Address Changes